-Your ability to remain in the U.S. on a student visa depends on your not only going to school and studying as expected, but obeying the broader rules that apply to any visa holder in the U.S. – including that you not commit any of various types of crimes.
+Your ability to remain in the U.S. on a student visa (F-1 or M-1) depends on your not only going to school and studying as expected, but obeying the broader rules that apply to any visa holder in the U.S., including that you not commit any of various types of crimes.

-Once someone has been charged with a crime in the U.S., leaving the country becomes impossible until the case has been resolved.
-That can mean weeks, months, or even years of waiting – with no vacations spent with family in the home country.
+Once someone has been charged with a crime in the U.S., leaving the country becomes impossible until the case has been resolved and any time served.
+That can mean weeks, months, or even years of waiting, with no vacations spent with family in the home country.

-If USCIS catches you in a status violation, it could place you and your spouse and children in removal proceedings.
-Not every crime will make you deportable, but the list is a long one, including any aggravated felony, any crime of moral turpitude, any drug crime (or a conspiracy or attempt to commit one) except a single offense involving possession for personal use of 30 grams or less of marijuana, any drug abuse (even without a court conviction), espionage, firearms offenses, and more.
-See “Grounds of Deportability: When Legal U.S. Residents Can Be Removed” for more information.
+If USCIS catches you in an immigration status violation, it could place you and your spouse and children into removal proceedings in immigration court.
+Not every crime will make someone deportable, but the list is a long one, including any aggravated felony, any crime of moral turpitude, a drug crime (or a conspiracy or attempt to commit one) except a single offense involving possession for personal use of 30 grams or less of marijuana, any abuse of drugs (even without a court conviction), espionage, firearms offenses, and more.

-Better yet, get two lawyers: one who specializes in criminal law and one who specializes in immigration law.
+You'll likely need two lawyers: one who specializes in criminal law and one who specializes in immigration law.
 Very few attorneys are up to speed on both.
-You wouldn't want to follow a criminal attorneys' advice to plead guilty to something in order to avoid prison time, only to later discover that you have admitted to a crime that will make you deportable from or inadmissible to the United States.
+You wouldn't want to follow a criminal attorneys' advice to plead guilty to something seemingly minor in order to avoid prison time, only to later discover that you have admitted to a crime that will make you deportable from or inadmissible to the United States.